bevul/Book-cover-generation/README.md

 Training set: WikiArt

-A book cover examples, which have been achieved by using modified, based on suggested method, GAN model.
+A book cover examples, which have been achieved by using modified, based on developed method, GAN model.

 <img src="https://user-images.githubusercontent.com/92825775/192692494-07d1910e-e5e7-457d-bbbb-f10400d7f16a.png" width="400">